Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 ## Rotes

-Whenever you **use magic**, you can decide afterwards that a particular spell is a **rote** that you know.
+Whenever you **[[Use Magic]]**, you can decide afterwards that a particular spell is a **rote** that you know.
 Write down in detail what the spell does, and what it requires.
 You know how to cast it off the top of your head, and you choose two requirements from this list:

 -   Magic words and ritual gestures.